aio-libs/aiokafka/docs/consumer.rst

 cluster.
 It also interacts with the broker to allow groups of consumers to load balance consumption using **Consumer Groups**.

-This page covers:

- * `Offsets and Consumer Position`_ explains how to track consumption progress, save it to Kafka or another place.
- * `Consumer Groups and Topic Subscriptions`_ explains how to subscribe to different topics/patterns; consume the same topic from multiple processes.
- * `Detecting Consumer Failures`_ how to

 .. _offset_and_position: